xinatcg/QFramework/README_EN.md

 **QFramework System Design Architecture has 4 layers：**

 * Presentation Layer：ViewController Layer.
-Using IController interface，recive input from user and state changed event from model.
+Using IController interface，receive input from user and state changed event from model.
 In unity MonoBehaviour is on presentation layer
     * Can get System
     * Can get Model
     * Can send Command
     * Can listen Event
 * System Layer：Using ISystem interface. share IController's part of responsibility.
-Sharing logic shared across multiple presentation layers，suchas time system、shop system、archivement system.
+Sharing logic shared across multiple presentation layers，such-as time system、shop system、achievement system.
     * Can get System
     * Can get Model
     * Can listen Event